“We are not makers of history. We are made by history.”

 Martin Luther King Jr

 At St Chad’s, everything we do is driven by our vision of ‘Learning to Love and Loving to Learn.
 We inspire our pupils to engage in a lifelong journey of learning through teaching them the skills of a historian while providing them with a rich knowledge base to build on.
-Our five learning cogs of Community, Democracy, Technological Advances, Well-being and Community and Language and Oracy ensure that our history curriculum uses knowledge of the past to understand the present and to work towards building a positive future where our pupils understand that they have a responsibility to be a positive participant in our global community.
+Our 5Cs of community, collaboration, creativity, communication and curiosity ensure that our history curriculum uses knowledge of the past to understand the present and to work towards building a positive future where our pupils understand that they have a responsibility to be a positive participant in our global community.

 A solid understanding of chronology is essential to meaningful study of History as it allows pupils to place their understanding of a topic within the context of their prior knowledge.
 It allows them to construct a clear narrative of events in the past and compare and contrast between time periods and locations.
 As a result, they are able to draw connections between the events of the past, the modern day and the future ahead.
 Therefore, chronology is the golden thread that underpins all off our historical learning in St Chad’s from EYFS to year 6.